t2v/play2-auth/README.md

       type User = Account

       /**
-       * A type that is defined every action for authorization.
+       * A type that is defined by every action for authorization.
        * This sample uses the following trait.
        *
        * sealed trait Permission